NorskRegnesentral/skweak/README.md

 hmm = aggregation.HMM("hmm", ["PERSON", "DATE", "MONEY"])
 hmm.fit_and_aggregate([doc])

-# we can then visualise the final result
+# we can then visualise the final result (in Jupyter)
 utils.display_entities(doc, "hmm")
 ```